ojeffoinheiro/basic-react-native/README.md

 - [item](https://reactrouter.com/)
 ---

-# Running the project 🚴🏻‍♂️
+# Running the project :fire:
 ## Precondition 📌
 You should have:
 - NodeJS